 (See the full chart here.)

 As you can tell, reports of humanity’s death have been greatly exaggerated.
 We wouldn’t be doomed without bees, but they do play a part in nearly every meal we eat.
-You can always support hardworking local bees and beekeepers by purchasing the fruits of their labor: raw and unfiltered local honey.
+You can always support hardworking local bees and beekeepers by purchasing the fruits of their labor: raw and unfiltered honey.